OfficeDev/office-js-docs-pr/docs/develop/localization.md

 ## Localize extended overrides

 > [!NOTE]
-> This section is not applicable if you are using the unified manifest (preview).
+> This section is not applicable if you are using the unified manifest.

 Some extensibility features of Office Add-ins, such as keyboard shortcuts, are configured with JSON files that are hosted on your server, instead of with the add-in's XML manifest.
 This section assumes that you're familiar with extended overrides.
 See [Work with extended overrides of the manifest](extended-overrides.md) and [ExtendedOverrides](/javascript/api/manifest/extendedoverrides) element.